erizov/Professor/semester_4/lecture_16_deployment_patterns/blue_green/README.md

 ### Short Description

-A deployment strategy that maintains two identical production environments, switching traffic between them for zero-downtime deployments.
+A deployment strategy that maintains two identical production environments (blue and green), switching traffic between them for zero-downtime deployments.
+Solves problems like deployment risk, rollback complexity, and service interruption.
+Example: Deploying new version to green environment, testing it, then switching all traffic from blue to green instantly.
+Works by maintaining parallel environments and using load balancer to route traffic, enabling instant rollback by switching back.

 **Key Characteristics:**
 - **Time Complexity**: Varies